Skip to Main Content

 By choosing a reputable vet and an animal hospital that you trust, the risks of complications due to the spaying surgery (whether laser or traditional) should be minimal.
 When you book an appointment to have your pet spayed, be sure to ask your vet about the risks of surgery and the recovery process.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
+San Diego Bay Animal Hospital is unable to perform laparoscopic surgeries at this time.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

 New Patients Welcome